-In order to provide these close impact comparisons, we augment the officially produced IO table for Wales so that each individual Welsh HEI is separately identified as a sector, with its own row and column.
+In order to provide these close impact comparisons, we augment an IO table for Northern Ireland constructed by Allan et al (2010) so that each individual Northern Irish HEI is separately identified as a sector, with its own row and column.
+For details of the construction of the Input-Output table, the derivation of the income and expenditure structure of the HEIs sector and the data sources used see Hermannsson et al (2010b).
 We then adopt an IO accounting approach and undertake various attribution analyses.
 While the results can be interpreted in terms of a conventional IO impact model, the approach does not require this and is not subject to the restrictive assumptions of IO modelling per se, though it continues to reflect the key distinction between exogenous and endogenous components of expenditures.

-In comparing the impacts across Welsh HEIs, we introduce a number of innovations.
-The importance of variation in the sources of revenues to HEIs reflects the crucial role of the regional public sector expenditure constraint that is binding in Wales through the operation of the Barnett formula.
-The devolution settlement in Wales gives the Welsh Government discretion over its use of funds, but the total amount of funding is effectively governed by the settlement from Westminster.
+In comparing the impacts across Northern Irish HEIs, we introduce a number of innovations.
+The importance of variation in the sources of revenues to HEIs reflects the crucial role of the regional public sector expenditure constraint that is binding in Northern Ireland through the operation of the Barnett formula.
+The devolution settlement in Northern Ireland gives the Northern Ireland Assembly discretion over its use of funds, but the total amount of funding is effectively governed by the settlement from Westminster.

-In measuring the student expenditure impacts we draw on Hermannsson et al (2010b) in adopting a novel approach that emphasises the importance of the degree of exogeneity of student expenditure.
+In measuring the student expenditure impacts we draw on Hermannsson et al (2010d) in adopting a novel approach that emphasises the importance of the degree of exogeneity of student expenditure.
 We recognise that the regional government budget constraint also impacts on student funding.
 Again considerable heterogeneity is revealed across HEIs.

 The rest of the paper is structured as follows.
-In Section 2 we provide a brief overview of the Welsh higher education system and present key characteristics of individual Welsh HEIs - including their funding sources and the level of funding relative to the number of staff and students.
+In Section 2 we provide a brief overview of the Northern Irish higher education system and present key characteristics of individual Northern Irish HEIs - including their funding sources and the level of funding relative to the number of staff and students.
 In Section 3 we outline the HEI-disaggregated IO accounting approach, and present the results of applying it to HEIs' own expenditures.
 While total institutional expenditure impacts vary considerably across HEIs, we show that this largely reflects differences in the scale of HEIs.
-Once we control for scale, by focusing on the value of individual HEI multipliers, the results exhibit a striking degree of homogeneity.
+Once we control for scale, by focussing on the value of individual HEI multipliers, the results exhibit a striking degree of homogeneity.
 We then show the impact of recognising the budget constraint implied by the Barnett formula in Section 4.
 The resultant balanced expenditure HEI multipliers exhibit considerable heterogeneity.

 We discuss the overall impacts of HEIs by incorporating the effects of student expenditures in Section 5.
-One key finding is that a focus on overall expenditure impacts gives a misleading impression of a homogenous HEI sector in Wales, which is in fact characterised by considerable heterogeneity once differences in funding sources are recognised.
-Against this background a simple descriptive analysis suggests a number of "clusters" of less heterogeneous groups of HEIs within the sector as a whole, based upon alternative indicators of their impact on their host region.
-However, our results emphasise the critical dependence of any such clustering on the criteria on which any taxonomy is predicated and, in particular, on the precise definition of "impact".
-Of course, the analysis of this paper is confined to the expenditure effects of HEIs, whereas general taxonomies would naturally focus on a more comprehensive set of criteria (though these do not typically include estimated expenditure impacts).2
+One key finding is that a focus on overall expenditure impacts gives a misleading impression of a homogenous HEI sector in Northern Ireland, which is in fact characterised by a degree of heterogeneity once differences in funding sources are recognised.
+In our analyses of other regions we use our approach to suggest a number of "clusters" of less heterogenous groups of HEIs, but there are only 4 in Northern Ireland so this is not possible here.2